 Tennis news - Top stories, videos & results - Eurosport

-I think tennis is well documented as being one of the quickest sports in the world.
-Many of us will have seen players on with large television broadcast audiences with ATP serving their opponents at speeds up to 253 km/h.
+Tennis is well-documented as one of the quickest sports in the world.
+Many of us will have seen players on large television broadcast audiences, with ATP players serving their opponents at speeds up to 253 km/h.

 Squash